Fallin' (Alicia Keys song)

-"Fallin" is the debut single of American singer-songwriter Alicia Keys from her debut studio album, Songs in A Minor (2001).
-Written and produced by Keys, "Fallin'" is generally considered her signature song.
-It was released as the lead single from Songs in A Minor on April 10, 2001, by J Records.
+"Fallin" is a song by American singer-songwriter Alicia Keys.
+It was released as the lead single from her debut studio album, Songs in A Minor (2001), and as Keys' debut single.
+Written and produced by Keys, "Fallin" is generally considered her signature song.
+It was released on March 28, 2001, by J Records.
 The official remix features rappers Busta Rhymes and Rampage.

-"Fallin'" attained global commercial success, reaching number one on the US Billboard Hot 100 and the top 10 in several countries, topping the charts of Flanders, the Netherlands, and New Zealand.
-In 2009, "Fallin'" was named the 29th most successful song of the 2000s, on the Billboard Hot 100 Songs of the Decade.
-Critically acclaimed, it won three Grammy Awards in 2002, including Song of the Year, Best R&B Song, and Best Female R&B Vocal Performance, and was also nominated for Record of the Year.
+"Fallin" attained global commercial success, reaching number one on the US Billboard Hot 100 and the top 10 in several countries, topping the charts of Flanders, the Netherlands, and New Zealand.
+In 2009, "Fallin" was named the 29th most successful song of the 2000s, on the Billboard Hot 100 Songs of the Decade.
+Critically acclaimed, it won three Grammy Awards at the 44th Annual Grammy Awards in 2002, including Song of the Year, Best R&B Song, and Best Female R&B Vocal Performance, and was also nominated for Record of the Year.

 Music and lyrics

-"Fallin'" was written and produced solely by Keys.
+"Fallin" was written and produced solely by Alicia Keys for her debut album Songs in A Minor.
 When asked about the lyrical background for the song, Keys told Billboard: "I wanted to write a song for someone who was 10 or 12 years old – like a young Michael Jackson.
 Even though he was young, he was singing some deep stuff back then.
 [The song] is about the ins and outs of a relationship.
 Sometimes, you're completely head-over-heels in love with someone, and sometimes you can't stand that person.
 You fall in and out, sometimes it goes back and forth, and that's just what relationships are about."

-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Fallin'" is set in 12/8 time with a "free" tempo of 60 beats per minute.
-It is composed in the key of E minor, with Keys' vocal range spanning from the low-note of B3 to the high-note of E5.
+According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Fallin" is set in 12/8 time with a "free" tempo of 60 beats per minute.
+It is composed in the key of E minor, with Keys's vocal range spanning from the low-note of B3 to the high-note of E5.
 The song has a basic chord progression of Em–Bm7–Em–Bm7 as it follows a "moderate blues tempo" throughout the chorus of the song.